Chilean barquentine Esmeralda: Voyages

 Since her commissioning, Esmeralda has been a training ship for the Chilean Navy.
 She has visited more than 300 ports worldwide, acting as a floating embassy for Chile.
 She participated in Operation Sail at New York City in 1964, 1976 and 1986, and the Osaka World Sail in 1983.
 She also participated in International Regattas of Sail in 1964, 1976, 1982 and 1990 winning the Cutty Sark Trophy in the last two participations.

+In 2015, Esmeralda visited the Netherlands as part of SAIL Amsterdam, attracting protestors.
+She had previously visited the Netherlands in 1965 and 1968.

 In 2016, Esmeralda visited New Zealand to participate in the 75th Anniversary Celebrations of the foundation of the Royal New Zealand Navy.

 In 2019, Esmeralda visited Singapore in light of the APEC Chile 2019.

 Prison and torture centre

-Reports from Amnesty International, the US Senate and Chilean Truth and Reconciliation Commission describe the ship as a kind of floating jail and torture chamber for political prisoners of the Augusto Pinochet regime from 1973 to 1990.
-It is claimed that probably over a hundred persons were kept there at times and subjected to hideous treatment, among them British priest Michael Woodward, who later died as a result of torture.
+Reports from Amnesty International, the US Senate and Chilean Truth and Reconciliation Commission describe the ship as a kind of floating jail and torture chamber for political prisoners of the Augusto Pinochet regime during 1973.
+It is claimed that probably over a hundred persons were kept there at times and subjected to hideous treatment, among them Michael Woodward, a British MAPU activist and former priest, who later died as a result of torture.